Memnoc/Brown_Rust_book/chapter_one/README.md

 If you compile like that, an executable will be created in `/src/` named after the file.
 So for `main.rs` would be simply `main`

 To run the executable, you simply `./main` in the directory where the file is contained

+## Hello, Cargo!

+So cargo is what you want to use to do everything.
+Is like Node for JavaScript, so it helps running, compiling, generating project templates and other very useful stuff.